Cloud-Bridge/CloudBridge/README.md

 ## Quick start

 To start using the convenience methods on `NSManagedObject`, You need to configure a `CBRCloudBridge` instance.
-A `CBRCloudBridge` instance is responsible for bridging between a [CoreDataStack](https://github.com/OliverLetterer/SLCoreDataStack) and your backend.
+A `CBRCloudBridge` instance is responsible for bridging between a [CoreDataStack](https://github.com/OliverLetterer/CBRCoreDataStack) and your backend.

 ### 1. Implement Your CoreDataStack

-Because setting up a correct and responsible CoreData stack can be challaging, `CloudBridge` relies on [SLCoreDataStack](https://github.com/OliverLetterer/SLCoreDataStack), which takes care of all the heavy lifting and edge cases for you.
-Implement your application specific CoreData stack as a subclass of `SLCoreDataStack`:
+Because setting up a correct and responsible CoreData stack can be challaging, `CloudBridge` relies on [CBRCoreDataStack](https://github.com/OliverLetterer/CBRCoreDataStack), which takes care of all the heavy lifting and edge cases for you.
+Implement your application specific CoreData stack as a subclass of `CBRCoreDataStack`:

 ```
-@interface MyCoreDataStack : SLCoreDataStack
+@interface MyCoreDataStack : CBRCoreDataStack
 @end

 @implementation MyCoreDataStack